-Nobody really knows what everybody has/are going through let alone who they may be, or even what impact they can have on you or the world.
+Nobody really knows what everybody has/is going through let alone who they may be, or even what impact they can have on you or the world.

 Life is to short to be worrying about what others are thinking/saying about you.
 Say and do what you want right out of the gate, it will get whatever point you are wanting right out in the open.